Lugu Lake: Mosuo people

 The Mosuo people's ancient history is identified with Lugu Lake and their interests are now protected by the "Lugu Lake Mosuo Cultural Development Association".
 They are advertised as a major tourist attraction of Lugu Lake for their matriarchal traditions and “walking marriages,” where marriage is not sacrosanct as women exercise the right to choose and change their husbands at will.
 According to the 1990 database, there were 90,000 Mosuos, mostly concentrated around Lugu Lake.
 Their ethnicity has been defined as Masuo people belonging to the Pumi tribe, similar to the Mongolian ethnicity and a branch of the Naxi.
 Azu marriage is the way of living of the Mosuo people, and Azu in the local Mosuo language (which does not have its own script) means “intimate sweet heart”.
 It is a convenient arrangement in which the partners come and go as they like.
 Three types of Azu marriages have been mentioned namely, the “travelling marriage,” which is marriage without cohabitation; and the second type is the marriage with cohabitation that have developed into deep feelings after living under “travelling marriage” practice; they then live together and raise children as a family.
 The third type of marriage, which is linked to the history of Mongolian people occupying Lugu Lake who inculcated the practice of monogamous marriage among the Mosuo people, is called as “One on one marriage.”
 However, in all the three types of marriages, women have the rightful ownership of land, houses and full rights to the children born to them.
 The children carry their mother's family name and pay greatest respect to their mothers who in turn enjoy high social status.
 It is for these reasons that Mosuo people of Lugu Lake are an attraction.
 The male companions are known as "axias" and they work for the women.
 Lugu Lake and Mosuo culture, though identified as syncratic, they are spread throughout the hills surrounding the lake.
 The heart of Mosuo culture is concentrated in Yongning, known as the cultural capital of Mosuo people and their largest religious Tibetan monastery is located here.
-Yang Erche Namu, a Chinese born in a small village near Lugu Lake, is a famous writer and singer of Mosuo ethnicity.
+Yang Erche Namu, a Chinese born in a small village near Lugu Lake, is a writer and singer of Mosuo ethnicity.
 She has written several books including the one titled Leaving Mother Lake, her first book in English.
 Her career and life is a story of controversies.
 The minority report in Time mentions “Sex appeals.
 And today, the area around Lugu Lake, the Mosuo homeland where Namu grew up, has become a chic tourist destination, thanks almost entirely to the renown that Namu's book has brought it.”
 She had even proposed to the then divorced French president Nicolas Sarkozy during his visit to China; in a recorded video introduction uploaded to the internet, she praised the colour of his skin and stated that she would be "a perfect wife for him".